awsdocs/amazon-eks-user-guide/doc_source/install-aws-iam-authenticator.md

 # Installing `aws-iam-authenticator`<a name="install-aws-iam-authenticator"></a>

 Amazon EKS uses IAM to provide authentication to your Kubernetes cluster through the [AWS IAM Authenticator for Kubernetes](https://github.com/kubernetes-sigs/aws-iam-authenticator)\.
-Beginning with Kubernetes version 1\.10, you can configure the stock kubectl client to work with Amazon EKS by installing the AWS IAM Authenticator for Kubernetes and modifying your kubectl configuration file to use it for authentication\.
+You can configure the stock kubectl client to work with Amazon EKS by installing the AWS IAM Authenticator for Kubernetes and modifying your kubectl configuration file to use it for authentication\.

-**To install kubectl for Amazon EKS**
-+ You have multiple options to download and install kubectl for your operating system\.
-  + The `kubectl` binary is available in many operating system package managers, and this option is often much easier than a manual download and install process\.
-You can follow the instructions for your specific operating system or package manager in the [Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to install\.
-  + Amazon EKS also vends kubectl binaries that you can use that are identical to the upstream kubectl binaries with the same version\.
-To install the Amazon EKS\-vended binary for your operating system, see [Installing `kubectl`](install-kubectl.md)\.

 ------
 #### [ macOS ]